sathishneelam/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     > **Note**: The deployment should take about 35 minutes.
 Wait for the deployment to complete before you proceed to the next task.

+    If the deployment fails with the **Conflict** error message during deployment of the CustomScriptExtension component, use the following steps  to remediate this issue:

+       - in the Azure portal, on the **Deployment** blade, review the deployment details and identify the VM(s) where the installation of the CustomScriptExtension failed

+       - in the Azure portal, navigate to the blade of the VM(s) you identified in the previous step, select **Extensions**, and from the **Extensions** blade, remove the CustomScript extension

+       - in the Azure portal, navigate to the **az12001b-ad-RG** resource group blade, select **Deployments**, select the link to the failed deployment, and select **Redeploy**, select the target resource group (**az12003a-sap-RG**) and provide the password for the root account (**/Gx^zW(_m34h**).

-### Task 2: Deploy a pair of Azure VMs running Windows Server 2016 in the same availability set.
+### Task 2: Deploy a pair of Azure VMs running Windows Server 2019 in the same availability set.

 1. From the lab computer, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to the **Virtual machines** blade, then, on the **Virtual machines** blade, select **+ Add** and, in the drop-down menu, select **Virtual machine**.